Skip to main content

 Buttons

-By default, buttons will inherit the text, text size, and color from the Foundational Text and Foundational Colors sections above.
+By default, buttons will inherit the text, size, and color from the abovementioned Foundational Text and Foundational Colors sections.
 Once you modify a button, it will no longer automatically inherit any updates made to foundational text and foundational colors.

 You also have a few other options:

 • Border Radius controls how rounded the corners of your buttons will be.
-Set it to 0 for 90 degree angles.
-The higher the number, the more rounded your buttons.
+Please set it to 0 for 90-degree angles.
+The higher the number, the more rounded your buttons will be.

 • Border Width adds a border to your buttons.
-If buttons are a solid fill, you can leave this at 0, but if you want a border around your buttons, set this to at least 1.
+If your buttons are a solid fill, you can leave this at 0, but if you want a border around them, set this to at least 1.

 • Colors and Styles: Next, you can set the colors and styles for buttons in different states.
-First is the default state, or how the button looks without any user intervention.
+First is the default state, or the button's appearance without user intervention.
 By default, the colors and fonts will pull from what's set up in the Foundational Text and Foundational Color sections above.
 If you want something different, you can customize buttons on an individual basis, but they will no longer be updated when changes are made to Foundational Text or Foundational Color sections

-• On Hover: These settings give the option to add a hover state that will change from the default when a user scrolls over it.
+• On Hover: These settings allow adding a hover state that will change from the default when a user scrolls over it.

-• On Click: Finally, you can change the look of buttons after a user has clicked them, if your app uses that type of interaction pattern.
+• On Click: Finally, if your app uses this type of interaction pattern, you can change the look of buttons after a user has clicked them.

-• Alignment: You can also set a default margin and padding for buttons.
-Padding is especially important here, as it allows you to make buttons larger or smaller.
-This can still be customized at the individual button level in the Editor as needed.
+• Alignment: You can also set a default margin and button padding.
+Padding is essential here, allowing you to make buttons larger or smaller.
+This can still be customized as needed at the individual button level in the Editor.

 Badges

-Badges are like simple buttons and still have many of the same style components.
-However, they do not allow click or hover events; they simply call a user's attention to certain content.
-Font styles and colors will be inherited from the Foundational Colors and Foundational Fonts, but you can update each individually.
+Badges are simple buttons and still have many of the same style components.
+However, they do not allow click or hover events; they simply call a user's attention to specific content.
+Font styles and colors will be inherited from the Foundational Colors and Fonts, but you can update each individually.

-• Boarders: You can also add a border, with the Border Width function, and can change how rounded the edges are with Border Radius.
+• Boarders: You can add a border with the Border Width function and change the edges' radius with the Border Radius function.

 • Alignment: You can also set a default margin and padding for badges.
-Padding is especially important here, as it allows you to make a badge larger or smaller.
-This can still be customized at the individual badge level in the Editor as needed.
+Padding is essential here, allowing you to make a badge larger or smaller.
+This can still be customized as needed at the individual badge level in the Editor.

 Cards

 In the Cards section, you can design how your cards will look.
-This will impact Action Cards and Non-Action Cards elements.
+This will impact the elements of Action Cards and Non-Action Cards.

 Using the options below, you can set up card interactions for when users hover over them.
-You can add or change the shadow, or change the background or border colors.
+You can add or change the shadow background or border colors.

 • Background will set the background color for the card.

 • Border Radius controls how rounded the corners of your cards will be.
-Set it to 0 for 90 degree angles.
+Please set it to 0 for 90-degree angles.
 The higher the number, the more rounded the card corners.

 • Idle State reflects the settings when the cursor is not on the card

-• On Hover: These settings give the option to add a hover state that will change from the default when a user scrolls over it.
+• On Hover: These settings allow adding a hover state that will change from the default when a user scrolls over it.

 Checklists

-Here you are able to customize your Checklist features such as appearance colors and action settings.
+Here, you can customize your Checklist features, such as appearance colors and action settings.

 • Checked State changes the look of the checkbox after a user has completed them.